sixem/ivfi-node/README.md

 cd ivfi-node
 npm install
 ```
-Create a `run.js` file with a simple initialization of the script:
+Create a `run.ts` file with a simple initialization of the script:
 ```js
 import ivfi from './src/index';